 Am I Entitled to Make a Claim for Working Offshore?

 HMRC review each Tax rebate claim on a case by case basis.
 And as each situation is different to each other, there is no definitive answer, but if you satisfy the following conditions, the chances would be very high:

 - You travel to temporary workplaces or rigs (less than 24 months)

-- Mileage and other travelling costs are paid personally
+- Mileage and other travelling costs

 - You are required to clean your own work uniform